 Section 3b.
 Makeup of the Committee

-The Chair of The Rotary Foundation Committee shall be a Past District Governor and a Paul Harris Fellow, appointed by the future District Governor in the year the appointment is to be made.
+The Chair of The Rotary Foundation Committee is a three year term and should be personally active in Foundation Giving.
+This position is preferred to be occupied by a Past District Governor but not required.
+The Rotary Foundation Chair is appointed by the future District Governor in the year the appointment is to be made.

 Section 3c.
 Sub-Committees of the Rotary Foundation Committee

-The District Governor, with consultation of the Foundation Chair, shall appoint the Chair of the following Sub-Committees:
+The District Governor, with consultation of the Foundation Chair, shall appoint the Chair of the following Sub-Committees and may expand the committees as needed:

 Major Gifts Advisor

 Paul Harris Society

-Matching Grants
+Global Grants

-District Simplified Grants
+District Grants

-World Community Service

-Ambassadorial Scholars

-Group Study Exchange

-Alumni

-9
+Peace Scholars/Global

 Polio Plus

-Annual Giving

 Section 4.
 District Conference Committee Section 4a.
 Duties

 The Chair of the District Conference Committee, under the direction of the District Governor, shall promote and implement the necessary arrangements to ensure maximum attendance at the District Conference.
 Among the necessary items to be considered by the Committee will be: location, publicity, financial arrangements, and district wide solicitation of members to insure maximum attendance.